kylehughes/computer-techniques/computer-techniques/content/documents/home-network-coax-backhaul/index.md

 #### MoCA Performance

 I won't provide the entire history of MoCA adoption and rollout, but the table below highlights the throughput that each MoCA version can theoretically support.
-We can see that from MoCA 2.1 Bonded and on we are dealing with throughput that is suitable to run a home LAN over.
+We can see that from MoCA 2.1 Bonded and on, we are dealing with throughput that is suitable to be the backbone of a home network.

 |                           | MoCA 1.0 | MoCA 1.1 | MoCA 2.0 | MoCA 2.0 Bonded | MoCA 2.1 | MoCA 2.1 Bonded | MoCA 2.5 | MoCA 3.0 |
 | ------------------------- | -------- | -------- | -------- | --------------- | -------- | --------------- | -------- | -------- |